sh3l6orrr/swift-music/README.md

 ## Documentation

-Documentation can be built in Xcode by
+Documentation is contructed with DocC.
+To build, in Xcode:

 Product - Build Documentation